Nithyashri0804/LoneVerse/replit.md

 The project follows a modular architecture separating frontend, backend API, and smart contracts.
 Frontend communicates with smart contracts via Ethers.js and with the backend API for off-chain services.
 The backend utilizes ML for risk assessment and integrates with IPFS for decentralized storage.
 Deployment is configured for autoscale environments.

 ## Recent Changes
-- **September 22, 2025**: Successfully imported and configured LoanChain for Replit environment
+- **September 23, 2025**: Successfully re-imported and configured LoanChain for Replit environment
-- Installed all frontend and backend dependencies
+- Installed all frontend and backend dependencies (npm install completed)
 - Configured three workflows: Frontend (port 5000), Backend API (port 3001), Hardhat Node (port 8000)
+- Deployed LoanChainV2 contracts to local Hardhat network with addresses matching configuration
 - Set up deployment configuration for autoscale production environment
 - All systems tested and running successfully
+- Frontend accessible and contracts deployed

 ## External Dependencies
 - **Ethereum Blockchain**: For smart contract deployment and transactions (local Hardhat network, Sepolia testnet).